Caprese Chicken Pasta

 two bowls of caprese chicken pasta.

-If you’ve ever had a Caprese salad – a classic Italian salad made with just fresh mozzarella, sliced tomatoes, and basil with just a drizzle of olive oil over the top – you are going to love this Caprese pasta.
+If you love Caprese salad – a classic Italian salad made with just fresh mozzarella, sliced tomatoes, and basil with just a drizzle of olive oil over the top – you are going to love this Caprese pasta.
+Taking that salad and adding chicken and pasta makes for an easy weeknight dinner.

 Ingredients